We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-Lodz flights can be made cheaper if you choose a flight in the afternoon.
+Lodz flights can be made cheaper if you choose a flight in the morning.
 Booking a flight in the evening will likely mean higher prices.

 Nobel laureate W?adys?aw Reymont once described Lodz (or ?ód? in its Polish spelling) as the Promised Land, celebrating the industrial heartbeat of Poland’s third largest city and luxuriating in its sumptuous architecture.
 Travellers book flights to Lodz for its famous galleries, monuments and historic landscape, as well as that it is one of the country’s greenest cities.
 34 different areas of outdoor expanse are found across ?ód?, with the largest botanical garden in Poland as well as one of Europe’s most acclaimed parks, ?ródliska Park both found in the city.
 If chess is more your cup of tea, go down to Park ?ledzia and play some of the locals, many of whom are highly adept at the game.